How to Create a Mobile App for Your Travel Agency: Features and Cost

 Indeed, if your travel company isn’t very big, you probably don’t need to create two complex native travel agents mobile apps.
 Android or iOS native mobile development might be unreasonable.

-But there are other options — for example, cross-platform development or using special app builders.
+But there are other options — for example, cross-platform development like Flutter technology.
 Cross-platform applications are twice as fast and half as expensive to develop.
 But you should be aware of the pros and cons before considering a hybrid app for your travel business.

 Travel application development with builders can work for an MVP, but it will be much harder to customize apps made with an app builder tool according to your needs.
 App builders also charge you monthly for using their service.
 You need to learn all about the features they offer and whether the monthly cost will pay off in the long run.